insanum/votl/README.md

         > signals.
 He is affectionate, playful and attentive.
         >
         > His breeding is unknown.
 He appears to be a mix between
-        > a german shepherd and a collie.
+        > a German Shepherd and a Collie.
 <

 When folded, user-defined text looks something like this: